pyinstaller/pyinstaller/README.rst

    * pywin32_ when using Python 2.6+

 - Linux (32bit/64bit)
-   * ldd: console application to print the shared libraries required by each program or shared library.
+   * ldd: Console application to print the shared libraries required by each program or shared library.
+This typically can by found in the distribution-package `glibc` or `libc-bin`.
    * objdump: Console application to display information from object files.
+This typically can by found in the distribution-package `binutils`.

 - Mac OS X (32/64bit):
    * Mac OS X 10.4 (Tiger) or newer.